Our thoughts on recent market volatility

 Part of this is driven by technology, which now allows information to be distributed and consumed faster than ever before.
 That makes it easier and quicker for news—both good and bad—to make its way into markets.
 The change is also partly driven by the interconnected global supply chains that tie various economies together.

-Whatever the cause, there are 2 things investors should remember.
+Whatever the cause, there are two things investors should remember.
 First and most important: Volatility is typically a short-term phenomenon and retirement is a long-term prospect.
 Sticking to a long-term investment plan can be one way to counteract the stresses of volatility.

 Secondly, markets will eventually learn to adapt to the speed of information.
 Markets learn to separate noise from true information.
 That’s something they’ve always done.
 It will just take some time for markets to learn to work at this new higher speed.